DanielaIacoboaea/Scheduler-Simulator/README.md

 ### Final thoughts

-The course had a brief introduction to **React** and I thought that it would be nice to start from there and learn **React** on my own and.
+The course had a brief introduction to **React** and I thought that it would be nice to start from there and learn **React** on my own.
 Eventually, I used what I've learned in the final project.

-Also, at the same time, I was working on an OS Course (*Introduction to Operating Systems, Three Easy Pieces by Remzi Arpaci Dusseau*) and the idea of the project came by combining the two.
+Also, at the same time, I was working on an **OS Course** (*Introduction to Operating Systems, Three Easy Pieces by Remzi Arpaci Dusseau*) and the idea of the project came by combining the two learning resources.